 In October 2018, StateraArts announced the national expansion of the Mentorship program.
-Now there are chapters in Los Angeles, New York, North Carolina, Southern Utah, Boston, Louisville, Houston, San Francisco, Milwaukee, and beyond.
-The key to the success of Statera Mentorship is that the organizational teams are local to their regions and cities.
+Now there are chapters in Los Angeles, New York, North Carolina, Ithaca, Boston, Louisville, Houston, San Francisco Bay Area.
+Regional Coordinators manage the chapters and are local to their regions and cities.
 Are you interested in bringing Statera Mentorship to your community?
-Please contact us at firstname.lastname@example.org.
+Please contact us at email@example.com.
 We can’t wait to hear from you!

 Statera Mentorship National Co-Directors

 Minita Gandhi (she/her/hers) is an actress / playwright / storyteller born in Mumbai, India.
 Raised in the San Francisco Bay Area, she is proud to call Chicago her artistic home for over 9 years.
 MUTHALAND is her first full length play.
 It was workshopped at Silk Road Theater for their Solo Festival, selected for the Ignition Festival of new plays at Victory Gardens Theater and invited to the Raven Theater for a special performance sponsored by the Indo-American Heritage Museum.